devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Statistical data analysis in Python leverages powerful libraries like NumPy, Pandas, SciPy, Matplotlib, and Statsmodels to perform comprehensive analyses on datasets.
 These libraries provide essential functionalities that facilitate efficient computation, data manipulation, statistical modeling, and visualization—all crucial components in extracting meaningful insights from data.

-## 21) Describe the steps involved in statistical data analysis.(Data Collection,Data Cleaning and Preprocessing,Exploratory Data Analysis (EDA),Statistical Testing,Modeling,Data Visualization,Interpretation of Results)
+## <mark> 21) Describe the steps involved in statistical data analysis.(Data Collection,Data Cleaning and Preprocessing,Exploratory Data Analysis (EDA),Statistical Testing,Modeling,Data Visualization,Interpretation of Results) </mark>

 Statistical data analysis is a systematic process used to collect, clean, analyze, and interpret data in order to extract meaningful insights and support decision-making.
 The process involves several key steps, each crucial for ensuring the accuracy and reliability of the results.
 Below are the steps involved in statistical data analysis: